thomdeg/gochecksum/README.md

 # gochecksum
 A tiny multiplatform tool to calculate file checksums in Go (golang).
-Can help to verify downloads.
+It can help to verify downloaded files.

 ### Build